fedesilvaponte/Laravel-Helpers/README.md

 #What Works right now:

-Create new project
+##Create new project

     laravel new testproject

 This command will:

-- Clone a laravel instalation from github to a defined directory and rename it to testproject(change this parameter as you need).
+- Clone a laravel instalation from github to a defined directory and rename it to project_name(change this parameter as you need).
 - Create a symlink from you development directory to your local server public directory.
 - Set the correct file permissions to the storage directory inside laravel installation.
 - Download and install laravel generators (https://github.com/JeffreyWay/Laravel-Generator)

+##Generate new resource

+    laravel r testproject post

+This commando will create:
+  - A post.php model
+  - A posts.php controller
+  - A post views folder with index.blade.php view.

 #Installation